-While the athletes train, care should be taken that they do not suffer any injuries.
+While the athletes train, take care that they do not suffer any injuries.
 Even a slight injury can mar the participant’s performance and pull them out of any chance of winning.
 A team of physiotherapists needs to consistently monitor every participant’s overall health.
-They can recommend preventive measures such as the right warmup and stretching techniques to prevent common injuries.
+They can recommend preventive measures such as the right warm-up and stretching techniques to prevent common injuries.

 Objectives: Maintain every athlete to be at their prime health

 - 0 injuries in 3 months prior to main event